-The Responsible Inclusive Finance (RIF) Working Group is composed of leaders from main initiatives in responsible inclusive finance -- SPTF, Smart Campaign, MIX, CERISE, the SP Implementation Fund for Networks, Grameen Foundation, Good Return, the Microfinance CEO Working Group and the four specialized rating agencies.
+The Responsible Inclusive Finance (RIF) Working Group is composed of leaders from main initiatives in responsible inclusive finance -- SPTF, Smart Campaign, MIX, CERISE, the SP Implementation Fund for Networks, Grameen Foundation, Good Return, the Microfinance CEO Working Group and the three specialized rating agencies.
 The group seeks to define a common vision of responsible inclusive finance, to deepen practice in responsible finance, to clarify each initiative’s role in the broader spectrum of responsible inclusive finance, and to identify ways the initiatives can collaborate to achieve greater impact.
 The working group is facilitated by Katie Hoffmann of SPTF.

 Key Resources Produced